-Reports of this option arriving with a broken handle.
-Some buyers say that this cooker fails within a few months (leaks and stops building up pressure).
+There have been instances of this option arriving with a broken handle.
+Some buyers say that this cooker fails within a few months.
+(It leaks and stops building up pressure.)

 Made from 18/10 stainless steel, with an aluminum "sandwich" bottom for even browning.
 Available in a variety of sizes up to 8.4 quarts.
 Has five different over-pressure safety features, including a lid-locking system.
 Good quality.
 Quiet operation.

 Handle is plastic and flimsy; some issues with it breaking within a few months.
 Some buyers say this cooker is a little hard to use and get comfortable with, particularly the pressure gauge.